 With the long days of summer, there are more daylight hours in which to exercise.
 Many people focus on running and outdoor activities.
 These days, though, it may be best to stay indoors and do another type of workout instead of breathing polluted air during strenuous cardio activity.

-I asked an Army General Surgeon attached to a Special Forces Group and he said, "In the desert (specifically Iraq), you do not have the humidity issues of many regions, but due to the dry air, sand, dust, chemicals, and even animal/human feces microbes can get lodged into your lungs especially if you try to run during or shortly after a wind storm in the desert."
+I asked an Army general surgeon attached to a Special Forces Group, and he said, "In the desert (specifically Iraq), you do not have the humidity issues of many regions, but due to the dry air, sand, dust, chemicals and even animal/human feces microbes can get lodged into your lungs, especially if you try to run during or shortly after a windstorm in the desert."

 Many complain of a persistent cough after running in a polluted area, which can last for months.
-If reduced lung capability is the best you can hope for when running in pollutants and permanent lung damage / cancer is the worst, I would seriously consider opting out of the long hard run until the air clears.
+If reduced lung capability is the best you can hope for when running in pollutants and permanent lung damage or cancer is the worst, I seriously would consider opting out of the long, hard run until the air clears.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.